Soviet Union: Geography

 With an area of 22402200 km2, the Soviet Union was the world's largest country, a status that is retained by the Russian Federation.
 Covering a sixth of Earth's land surface, its size was comparable to that of North America.
-Two other successor states, Kazakhstan and Ukraine, rank among the top 10 countries by land area, and the largest country entirely in Europe, respectively.
-The European portion accounted for a quarter of the country's area and was the cultural and economic center.
+Two other successor states are also very large — Kazakhstan ranks among the top 10 countries by land area, and Ukraine is the largest country entirely in Europe.
+The European portion accounted for a quarter of the country's area and was the cultural and economic centre.
 The eastern part in Asia extended to the Pacific Ocean to the east and Afghanistan to the south, and, except some areas in Central Asia, was much less populous.
 It spanned over 10000 km east to west across 11 time zones, and over 7200 km north to south.
 It had five climate zones: tundra, taiga, steppes, desert and mountains.

 The USSR, like Russia, had the world's longest border, measuring over 60000 km, or 1 1/2 circumferences of Earth.
 Two-thirds of it was a coastline.
 The country bordered Afghanistan, the People's Republic of China, Czechoslovakia, Finland, Hungary, Iran, Mongolia, North Korea, Norway, Poland, Romania, and Turkey from 1945 to 1991.
 The Bering Strait separated the USSR from the United States, while the La Pérouse Strait separated it from Japan.

 The country's highest mountain was Communism Peak (now Ismoil Somoni Peak) in Tajikistan, at 7495 m.
 The USSR also included most of the world's largest lakes; the Caspian Sea (shared with Iran), and Lake Baikal, the world's largest (by volume) and deepest freshwater lake that is also an internal body of water in Russia.